daasabogalro/PopMAG/docs/index.rst

 The pipeline is organized into four main phases:

 * MAG Quality control and preprocessing
+* Microbial community profiling
-* Abundance calculation and Variant Calling
+* Abundance calculation and variant calling
-* Population genomics and Functional analysis
+* Population genomics and functional analysis
-* Visualization and Reporting
+* Visualization and reporting

 PopMAG can aid to understand both the functional potential and population dynamics of metagenome-assembled genomes, particularly in the context of comparative genomics and temporal or spatial studies.